-Best estimates of real rates of return for each major asset class included in RHBF's target asset allocation as of June 30, 2020 (the valuation date) are summarized in the following table:
+Best estimates of real rates of return for each major asset class included in RHBF's target asset allocation as of June 30, 2021 (the measurement date) are summarized in the following table:

 Long-Term Expected

-Real Rate of Return
+Asset Class Real Rate of Return

+Fixed Income 1.4%

-1.4% 5.3%
+Global Equity 5.3%

-4.3%
+Real Estate 4.3%

-8.9%
+Alternatives 8.9%

-6.0%
+Opportunistic Fixed Income 6.0%

-4.0%
+Inflation Sensitive 4.0%

-The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
+The information in the preceding table is based on 30-year expectations developed with the consulting actuary as part of a study conducted in 2016, and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2020 is 1.2%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2021 is 1.3%.

 Actuarial valuations of the plans involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
-Examples include assumptions about future employment, mortality, and the healthcare cost trend.
+The results of the valuations fluctuate from year to year as actual experience differs from assumptions.
+This includes demographic experiences (i.e., mortality and retirement) that differ from expected.
+This also includes financial experiences (i.e., member medical costs and contributions) that vary from expected trends.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.